 The reports listed below are for sale by the U.S. Geological Survey, Branch of Information Services, Box 25286, Federal Center, Denver, Colorado 80225 (authorized agent of the Superintendent of Documents, Government Printing Office).
 Prepayment is required.
-Remittance should be sent by check or money order payable to the U.S. Geological Survey.
+Remittance should be made in the form of a check or money order payable to the "U.S. Geological Survey."
 Prices are not included because they are subject to change.
 Current prices can be obtained by writing to the above address.
-When ordering or inquiring about prices for any of these publications, please give the title, book number, chapter number, and "U.S. Geological Survey Techniques of Water-Resources Investigations."
+When ordering or inquiring about prices for any of these publications, please give the title, book number, chapter number, and mention the "U.S. Geological Survey Techniques of Water-Resources Investigations."